hindu-comm/mail_stream_indology/2015/07/Malhotra_and_plagiar/126__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-July/041638.html)

-​"​
-​
+"

-​Do we need to talk to them?​," you ask.
+Do we need to talk to them?," you ask.
 I don't think so, either.
 Not because there isn't an issue here.
 But because we're unqualified.
 Speaking for myself, I'm not a sociologist, or even a history of religions person.
 I haven't read all the subaltern stuff, nor all the Orientalism